Azure/fta-ModernServiceManagement/doc/Welcome.md

-# Welcome to the FastTrack for Azure Modern Service Operations Call
+# Welcome to the FastTrack for Azure Modern Service Operations Session
 ## We will start 3-4 minutes after the scheduled time to accommodate those still connecting

 > This call will **not** be recorded due to the wide audience and to encourage questions.